mshafat/noteshub/QuickNotes/20240624 Goal Setting Question We Miss to Ask.md

 **WHAT PAIN ARE YOU GOING TO ENDURE?**

 This was the focus of the Darren Daily episode.
-He said if you shift from envisioning the dream outcome to enduring the pain necessary.
-This is what he said:
+He said to achieve your big goals you should shift your focus from envisioning the dream outcome to enduring the pain necessary.
+This was his advice:

 > Don't just choose the destination, choose the battle